V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 -No USB connection - Charge only USB cable?
 Make sure yours is data capable.

 -Flashing issues - Remove the ESP32 from the Jackpot and try the web based installer again.
 Pressing the boot button is needed on some boards.
+If that does not work use the manual method described above.

 -No memory card showing up - Try a [class 6 card](https://amzn.to/3t4lVgF), or slower formatted in fat32.
 New fancy high speed cards are hit or miss.
 [A1 rated cards](https://amzn.to/3PRpYpx) seem particularly troublesome.

 -Some PC's will need USB drivers, if needed the ESP32 USB drivers are here [CP2012 drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).

--If you use STA mode and lose your Jackpot on the network you can find it's IP on your router, reboot with the antenna covered for 2 minutes with metal so it boots into AP mode, reflash, use the web installer's wifi tools.
+-If you use STA mode and lose your Jackpot on the network you can find it's IP on your router, use the web installer's wifi tools.

 -If you made any changes to the config use the web based tool, or fluid term, to watch the boot messages.
 You can also view them by typing $SS.
 If you do not understand it cut and paste the first half into the V1 forums.